nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ### [ How do you redirect yourself to a secret page? ]

-Let's check out the HTTP webserver first:
+Let's check out the HTTP webserver first.
+There is an interesting message on the main page:

 ![screenshot2](../assets/images/agent_sudo/screenshot2.png)

-There is an interesting message on the main page.

 Before doing any manual enumeration, we shall run a **Gobuster** directory scan to see if we can enumerate any hidden directories.
 We can also add extensions to our search options by using the `-x` option.
 In this case, we can check if there's any PHP or HTML files hidden within the web server.